worldveil/photomosaic/README.md

 1. Put together a folder of photos with ANYONE ELSE's face in them (`--other-face-dir`).
 The more the better.
 Just don't have your face in them.
 If you're really short on them / have a lot of group photos, crop yourself out.
 1. Put together a directory of photos you'd like to draw from to make the montage (`--photos-dir`).

-I have included an academic dataset (the Caltech Faces Dataset) of 450 faces in the `media/faces/other_faces` that are unlikely to be you as a starting point.
+I have included an academic dataset (the [Caltech Faces Dataset](http://www.vision.caltech.edu/html-files/archive.html)) of 450 faces in the `media/faces/other_faces` that are unlikely to be you as a starting point.
+If you make use of this for some academic reason, please do cite both them and `dlib`.

 If you want good accuracy, I'd try to add at least 100 yourself to both the `--target-face-dir` and the `--other-face-dir`.
 I added about that and as a result the `face_montage.py` script had about 1 false positive per 300 photos (easily removed before running the `create_gif_from_photos_folder.py` step).